-In other words, the private individual whistleblower acts in the place of the government agency, asserting claims against the defendant-business that the agency could maintain itself and recovering compensation on the agency's behalf.
-A successful qui tam lawsuit will allow the private individual whistleblower to collect a part of the overall recovery as a reward for their work (this portion increases if the whistleblower successfully prosecutes their qui tam case without assistance from the relevant government agency).
+In other words, the individual private whistleblower acts in the place of the government agency, asserting claims against the defendant's business that the agency could maintain itself and recovering compensation on the agency's behalf.
+A successful qui tam lawsuit will allow the individual private whistleblower to collect a part of the overall recovery as a reward for their work (this portion increases if the whistleblower successfully prosecutes their qui tam case without assistance from the relevant government agency).

 When it comes to employment, California is an at-will state.
 This means that an employee can be fired without cause at any time.
 At-will employment does, however, have several exceptions.
 Employers are prohibited from firing employees for grounds that are contrary to public policy.

-Employees may, for example, make a complaint against an employer that pushes them to work in hazardous conditions or engages in acts that are illegal under state or federal law.
+Employees may, for example, make a complaint against an employer that pushes them to work in hazardous conditions or engage in illegal acts under state or federal law.

-Whistleblowers are employees who submit these claims because they "blow the whistle" on inappropriate behavior.
+Whistleblowers submit these claims because they "blow the whistle" on inappropriate behavior.
 Employers are understandably wary of employees who provide unflattering information about themselves to a government or law enforcement body.
 The California Whistleblower Protection Act, on the other hand, protects this personnel.

 Employers are prohibited from retaliating against employees who exercise their rights under this Act.
-This means that firms cannot retaliate against employees who act ethically and report criminal activity.
+In addition, firms cannot retaliate against employees who act ethically and report criminal activity.

 Retaliation can take various forms.
 For example, firing, demoting, disciplining, denying overtime or promotion, cutting pay or hours, reassigning work, withdrawing benefits, neglecting to hire or rehire, intimidating, harassing, threatening, and blacklisting are all examples of retaliation.

-When employees have information about their employer breaking state or federal laws or municipal rules, the state of California urges them to alert authorities.
+When employees have information about their employer breaking state or federal laws or municipal rules, California urges them to alert authorities.
 Employees are protected by the California Whistleblower Protection Act, included in California Labor Code Section 1102.5.

 Any person employed by a private or public employer is referred to as an employee.
-Individuals who work for the city, county, or state, a municipal or public corporation, a political subdivision, a school district, a community college district, or the University of California fall into this category.
+For example, individuals who work for the city, county, or state, a municipal or public corporation, a political subdivision, a school district, a community college district, or the University of California fall into this category.

 How Do I Know I'm Experiencing Employment Retaliation?

-Any unfavorable or adverse employment action taken by an employer against a whistleblower is illegal retaliation in California.
-These actions can be seen in a number of ways, including:
+Any adverse employment action taken by an employer against a whistleblower is illegal retaliation in California.
+These actions can be seen in several ways, including: